bachonk/UIImageView-Letters/README.md

 `string` is the string used to generate the initials.
 This should be a user's full name if available.

-`color` is an optional paramter sets the background of the image.
-If not provided, a random color will be generated.
+`color` is an optional parameter that sets the background color of the image.
+Pass in `nil` to have a color automatically generated for you.

 ### License